j-w-yun/Plasmid-Planner/README.md

 <br>

 ![alt tag](https://github.com/Jaewan-Yun/PlasmidPlanner/blob/master/pic/8.png)
-<b>Enumeration of all possible expression vector construction schemes, instantly planned by an algorithm at the push of a button</b>
+<b>Enumeration of all possible expression vector construction schemes, instantly planned by an algorithm at the push of a button.
+Find the most optimal construct without hours of planning.</b>
 <br>

 # Brought to you by